1 Introduction

 4 Methods

-This section outlines the methods employed in this study, integrating spatial and spatio-temporal statistical techniques to analyse the data.
+This section outlines the methods employed in this study, integrating spatio-temporal statistical techniques to analyse the data.

 4.1 Spatial weights matrix